moh-Brent/HA-AndroidTVRemote-wiki/Existing-Amazon-Devices---Support-Chart.md

+Wiki documentation last updated November 2022.

-Updated product list found at [https://developer.amazon.com/docs/fire-tv/device-specifications-comparison-table.html](https://developer.amazon.com/docs/fire-tv/device-specifications-comparison-table.html) - Wiki documentation last updated November 2022.
+Updated product list found at [https://developer.amazon.com/docs/fire-tv/device-specifications-comparison-table.html](https://developer.amazon.com/docs/fire-tv/device-specifications-comparison-table.html)

 If your device is listed here, and is not yet officially supported by Firemote, we'd love to hear from you!
 A few minutes of your time will allow for proper support of your device, and also help everyone else who has the same thing!